Latest update: 2026-04-01

 Step 4: Enter withdrawal amount and submit

 Enter the amount you want to cash out (minimum £10) and submit the request.
-NetBet doesn’t charge withdrawal fees, though your bank or e-wallet provider may apply their own charges depending on the account type you hold.
+NetBet doesn’t charge withdrawal fees, although your bank or e-wallet provider may apply their own charges depending on the account type and transfer route.

 Step 5: Await processing and potential KYC re-check

 Once your account is verified, e-wallet withdrawals (such as Neteller, Skrill, or PayPal) can be completed in as little as 20 minutes.
 Debit card and bank-style withdrawals more commonly take 2–48 hours.
-NetBet does process withdrawals across the week, including weekends, but the final arrival time can still be affected by bank processing windows.
+NetBet does process withdrawals across the week, including weekends, but the final arrival time can still be affected by bank processing windows, cut-off times, and occasional compliance spot-checks.

 Step 6: Receive funds

 After approval, your funds are released to the selected method.
-Because reverse withdrawals aren’t available, it’s best to request a cashout only when you’re certain you want the money sent out.
+Because reverse withdrawals aren’t available, it’s best to request a cashout only when you’re ready for the money to leave your casino balance.
 For a more detailed look at timings, checks, and common hold-ups, see our dedicated NetBet withdrawals guide.
+If you want to compare different operators’ cashout handling, you can also return to the Casinowithdrawal.co.uk homepage and browse other withdrawal guides side by side.

 NetBet Welcome Offer